GOTS has released exceptional measures for GOTS Certified Entities which are affected by the earthquake in Southeast Turkey and surrounding regions.

 Certified Entities may have to change their certification body for reasons, such as

-GOTS has defined a Policy for Change or Migration of Certification Body, currently entailed in version 1.1 and available for download.
+The GOTS organisation has defined a Policy for Change or Migration of Certification Body, currently entailed in version 1.1 and available for download.

 Processors, manufacturers, traders and retailers, which have demonstrated their ability to comply with the relevant GOTS criteria in the relevant certification procedure, done through an approved Certification Body, receive a GOTS Scope Certificate confirming that the holder is able to produce textile goods of the kinds listed on the Products Appendix of the Scope Certificate in conformity with the Standard.

-Such companies are considered as GOTS certified suppliers.
+Such companies are considered as GOTS certified suppliers (=certified entities).
 They are listed in the GOTS Certified Suppliers Database.
 The facilities and subcontractors that have been inspected and assessed for the certification are listed in the Facility Appendix of the Scope Certificate, although their names are not disclosed in the Certified Suppliers Database.